tysonseang/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 Further analysis of theater campaign subcategories would help differentiate between the performance of campaigns with often widely ranging costs and goals.
 Theater campaigns within the *spaces* subcategory had a significantly higher average goal than those within the *plays* and *musicals* subcategories.
-Due to the large variance in average funding goals, I recommend continuing analysis at the subcategory level.
+Due to the large variance in average funding goals, I recommend continuing analysis at the subcategory level similar to what was done for the Outcomes Based on Goal analysis.